email: roadarch@outlook.com

 Evansville, IN

 Wilson's General Store & Cafe opened in 1995 in New Harmony, IN.
 The restaurant was demolished in a fire in 2006.
 About 70 percent of Tim Wilson's collection was lost in the fire.
 This location was built in 2007.
 These photos are from 2010.
 In 2019, the place had closed.
-I don't know how much longer these signs will be there, if they still are. [map]
+The signs were still there in 2023. [map]

 This Kentucky Fried Chicken weathervane sign is extremely rare.
 For more, see this page.